Starring Anthony Hopkins and Jonathan Pryce, The Two Popes is dialogue personified

 When you put the names Anthony Hopkins and Jonathan Pryce together in one poster, you’re bound to get some attention—and that’s exactly how The Two Popes first got me.
 Then, of course, the other thoughts came flooding after watching the trailer: Are they really doing this?
 How is the Catholic world going to react?
 How is my country going to react?

 I could already see the petitions demanding the movie be taken down from Netflix should it have been too forward or too accusatory.
-The pretense was set: Pope Benedict XVI and would-be Pope Francis meet within the walls of the Vatican to discuss their different views on the Catholic Church and the direction in which it should be going.
+The pretense was set.
+Pope Benedict XVI and would-be Pope Francis meet within the walls of the Vatican.
+They discussed their different views on the Catholic Church and the direction in which it should be going.

 With the issues that surrounded Pope Benedict’s papacy and how quickly things changed once Pope Francis was entrusted the seat of St. Peter, I still think it was a fair concern.
 But as it turns out, The Two Popes is the perfect conversation to have.

 I will glaze over the fact that Anthony Hopkins and Jonathan Pryce were amazing as Pope Benedict and Pope Francis, respectively—their talents need no defense and no one needs further convincing.
 These men have mastered the art of subtle acting and the film’s close-ups took full advantage of this.
 Their banter easily bounces off the screen, their delivery and timing are close to perfect and I have nothing else to say.
 It was an experience watching them share the screen.